Andrew McCutchen Player Props: Pirates vs. Athletics

 Andrew McCutchen At The Plate

-- McCutchen has had at least one RBI in 29.4% of his games this season (15 of 51), with two or more RBI five times (9.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- McCutchen has driven home a run in 16 games this season (30.8%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on one occasion..

-- In 45.1% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (11.8%).
+- He has scored in 44.2% of his games this season, with more than one run scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.